-POD is a popular but new practice for many online businesses, meaning there are still many who have never heard of “Print on Demand.”
+Print on Demand (POD) is a popular but new practice for many online businesses, meaning there are still many who have never heard of “Print on Demand.”
 Without familiarity, many are left with uncertainty, confusion, and oftentimes pure myth.
-In this post, we look to dispel many common myths associated with POD.
+In this post, we look to dispel many common myths associated with print on demand.

-It’s not fair to say that all POD products offer a high profit margin–it varies greatly from product to quality–but as is with any business, it falls on the seller to research the services and reputation of the vendor they rely on.
+It’s not fair to say that all print on demand products offer a high profit margin–it varies greatly from product to quality–but as is with any business, it falls on the seller to research the services and reputation of the vendor they rely on.

 POD actually serves a number of larger operations as an easy and efficient access point to wider product varieties previously only available through wholesale.
 POD products eliminate significant inventory risks and offer business owners the freedom to pivot as soon as an idea doesn’t work.
 That flexibility comes with some cost (compared to dropshipping, for example), but you’ll find that most POD products still offer significant profit margins at MSRP.